 Spicy Onion Rings are a guilt free snack.
 Raw, vegan and gluten free!
 Pure comfort food!
+And some times we just need a little extra comfort in life.

 I have to admit that this rainy summer is getting to me, but not so much in a negative way… it just seems to drive me into the kitchen!
 So today as the clouds hang low I turn my attention back into the kitchen.
 I had this large bag of onions staring me down so I decided to tackle it with a vengeance!